ShreyaKumari13/Task_Manager_ROR/README.md

 1. Open the frontend at `http://localhost:3001`.
 2. Use the form to add tasks with a title and description.
 3. View all tasks in the list, edit or delete them using the provided buttons.

-## Bonus Features

-- **Search Bar**: A search bar is included to filter tasks by title.
-- **Basic Styling**: The application includes minimal styling to enhance user interaction.

-## Contributing

-Feel free to submit issues and pull requests if you'd like to contribute to the project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.